karthikeyana/oojs/README.md

 ex:
   A hummingbird and an eagle are both birds, so they can be classified as belonging to some made up Birds class.

+Encapsulation:

+An encapsulation is information hiding.
+Aspect of information hiding is the visibility of methods and properties.In some languages, objects can have public , private , and protected methods and properties.
+In JavaScript, all methods and properties are public.

+ex:
+  The same thing happens in OOP when your code uses an object by calling its methods.
+It doesn't matter if you coded the object yourself or it came from some third-party library; your code doesn't need to know how the methods work internally.